-fund ratios for the 75-year period, based on the intermediate alternative II-B assumptions.
+Chart D shows the projected OASDI contingency fund ratios for the 75-year period, based on the intermediate alternative II-B assumptions.
 The ratio rises steadily and peaks at 531 percent in 2015.
 After 2015, the ratio declines until the combined funds are exhausted in 2048.
-The importance of the trust fund accumulating reserves is emphasized in chart 4.
-As the chart shows, the buildup in the reserves will be needed to pay benefits later on to the increasing numbers of retired persons who were born in the high birth-rate years from the mid-1940's to the mid-1960's.
+The importance of the trust fund accumulating reserves is emphasized by Chart D. As the chart shows, the build-up in the reserves will be needed to pay benefits later on to the increasing numbers of retired persons who were born in the high birth-rate years from the mid-1940s to the mid-1960s.

-Table 2 presents a comparison of the levelfinancing income and cost rates for the 75-year longrange projection period, based on the four sets of
+The table below presents a comparison of the levelfinancing income and cost rates for the 75-year long-range projection period, based on the four sets of assumptions.
+The figures are expressed as percentages of taxable payroll.